 Quarter Horses and Thoroughbreds have long been considered two of the best racing horses, but they are suitable for different racing environments.
-On the one hand, Quarter Horses are ideal for jumping and short races.
-On the other hand, Thoroughbreds excel in long distance racing.
+Quarter Horses are ideal for jumping and short races, while Thoroughbreds excel in long-distance racing.

 The personality is not the only difference between these breeds, though.
 To find out more about Quarter Horses and Thoroughbreds, keep reading.
 In this guide, we give you an overview of both breeds and help you determine which one is right for you.

 At a Glance

 The Quarter Horse has long been a popular American horse breed for short-distance racing.
 Due to this, they are often known for quarter-mile races, which is where they get their name.
 Dating back to the 1600s, the Quarter Horse was developed as a cross between a Spanish horse and an English horse.
 It is believed that the English horse used to breed the Quarter Horse was a Thoroughbred, making the two breeds possibly related.

 In terms of appearance, a Quarter Horse is a medium to large size horse.
 They are typically 56 to 64 inches tall and weigh 1,200 pounds on average.
 Their overall build is muscular, with a short head and broad chest.
 This muscle enables Quarter Horses to excel on the race track.

 Their coat can come in a variety of hair colors.
 For example, Quarter Horses are known to have roan, chestnut, black, and brown coats, but there are quite a few more colors that they can possibly have.
 All the coats will be solid colored, but they will have white marks on their face and knees.

 A Quarter Horse is tough to beat in terms of their personality.
 They are typically mellow and calm, and they are open to many new surroundings and owners.
 Although they may take time to settle, they are rarely aggressive and are difficult to trigger.